-This bill would specify the types of technical assistance services that may be provided for the purposes of these provisions.
-The bill by the office and would authorize the office, in collaboration with the California State University, office to establish and administer at least one "Center for Excellence" for the purpose of providing technical assistance to disadvantaged-communities in the region of the campus. communities.
+This bill would specify the types of technical assistance services that may be provided by the office and would authorize the office to establish and administer at least one "Center for Excellence" for the purpose of providing technical assistance to disadvantaged communities.
 The bill would authorize, in establishing and administering the center, the office to collaborate with the California State University, the University of California, nonprofit organizations, and other organizations that can help further the purpose of the center and would require the state board to determine the number and location of centers, if any, that are necessary to adequately provide technical assistance to disadvantaged communities throughout the state.
 The bill would specify that a center may be funded by both public and private sources, including Proposition 1, but would require, if bond proceeds from that proposition or any other bond act are used, the office to separately account for those moneys.
 The bill would prohibit moneys from Proposition 1 to be used for the administration of a center.
-The bill would encourage the University of California to collaborate with the office to establish the center, develop a program similar to the center, or both.
+The bill would encourage the University of California to collaborate with the office to establish the center, develop a program similar to the center, or both. office.